-The truth is, without energy, we would not be able to continue to live in the way that we do.
+The truth is, without energy, we would not be able to continue living in the way we do.
 From powering our cars with fuel to charging our phones and heating our homes, we are a society reliant on consistent energy to fuel our lifestyles.

-However as we face up to climate change and the impacts now being felt across the world, we can choose to make a difference.
+However, as we face climate change and the impacts now being felt worldwide, we can choose to make a difference.
 Saving energy, simply put, means we have to produce less.
-Together, we can make a considerable impact were we all to save more energy.
-What’s more, we can save money too.
+Together, we can make a considerable impact where we all save more energy.
+What’s more, we can save money on our energy bills too.

 Our relentless use of and growth in energy demand has led to huge increases in supply.
 Most of which is generated from fossil fuels.
 Yet, humans are now facing one of the biggest problems we have ever seen - global warming5.

-Unfortunately, decades or even centuries of carelessness has put us in the precarious position where we have little real control over what is going to happen.
+Unfortunately, decades or even centuries of carelessness have put us in a precarious position where we have little real control over what is going to happen.
 However, one thing is for sure, we need to make changes to make a difference.
-The importance therefore of saving energy cannot be underestimated.
+The importance, therefore, of saving energy cannot be underestimated.

-The reality of the situation is that if we can do all we can to save energy then we give ourselves a chance to save the environment.
+The reality is that if we can do all we can to save energy, we give ourselves a chance to save the environment.

 Researchers have posited that saving energy, or energy conservation, is critical.
-And even more important than efficiency which can lower costs and result in even more consumption11.
+And even more important than efficiency, which can lower costs and result in even more consumption9.

 However, it will take time for us to move over to renewable energy for the majority of our energy needs.
 A number of countries are now targeting between 2030 and 2050.
-Thus, saving energy can help reduce demand and in turn reduce fossil-fuels being burnt to light and heat our homes.
-This will remain the case for at least a decade or two7.
+Thus, saving energy can help reduce demand and, in turn, reduce fossil fuels being burnt to light and heat our homes.
+This will remain the case for at least a decade or two6.

 So, global warming is happening right now.
-Scientists have been discussing the possible outcomes of global warming for decades yet we can now see the effects.
+Scientists have been discussing the possible outcomes of global warming for decades, yet we can now see the effects.
 It is affecting health and causing problems such as extreme weather and natural disasters.
-Further forecasts suggesting a massive movement of people due to droughts and rising sea levels will challenge us all1.
+Further forecasts suggest a massive movement of people due to droughts and rising sea levels will challenge us all1.

-Around the world, we meet most of our energy needs burning fossil fuels such as coal or crude oil.
+Around the world, we meet most of our energy needs by burning fossil fuels such as coal or crude oil.
 This is how we have been doing it for decades.
-It meets our demands but our environment and the planet feel the effects.
-Carbon dioxide, nitrogen oxides and sulfur dioxide are just a few of the harmful emissions that enter the atmosphere as a result.
+It meets our demands, but our environment and the planet feel the effects.
+Carbon dioxide, nitrogen oxides, and sulfur dioxide are just a few of the harmful emissions that enter the atmosphere as a result.

-The Greenhouse Effect is a real thing and carbon dioxide is to blame9.
+The Greenhouse Effect is a real thing8, and carbon dioxide is to blame.

 We all need to reduce our carbon footprint.
-Or in other words both understanding and taking steps to reduce the amount of greenhouse gases we are each responsible for8.
+Or in other words, both understanding and taking steps to reduce the number of greenhouse gases we are each responsible for.

-Most of us are aware that our natural resources are going to run out.
-Gas could run out by the middle of the 21st century while oil could run out sooner.
+Most of us know that our natural resources will run out.
+Gas could run out by the middle of the 21st century, while oil could run out sooner.
 What’s more, we could run out of coal by the end of the 21st century.